cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 ![Master and Slave Architecture](Images/master-slave.jpg){#fig:master-slaveImage}

-In +@fig:master-slave1Image and +@fig:master-slave-connection Image,
-we can see the SSL workflow for master and slave.
+In +@fig:master-slave1Image, we can see flow between master and slave.

 ![Master Slave Workflow 1](Images/master-slave1.jpg){#fig:master-slave1Image}

++@fig:master-slave-connection Image, we can see the SSL workflow for master and slave

 ![Master  Slave SSL Workflow](Images/master-slave-connection.jpg){#fig:master-slave-connection Image}